 Promised Land State Park is not only to be enjoyed in the warmer months.
 There are plenty of activities to be enjoyed during winter.
 Cross-country skiing and snowshoeing is permitted on all trails and snowmobiling can be done on designated trails.
 Depending on conditions, ice fishing, and ice skating can even be enjoyed on Promised Land Lake.

 Just minutes down the road from Greentown, is the beautiful town of Hawley, Pennsylvania.
 When planning your stay in the area, the historic Pocono Mountains bed and breakfast, The Settlers Inn is a definite must see.
 With 23 beautifully decorated guest suites, you’re sure to find the perfect room.
-After a full day exploring Promised Land State Park, enjoy a meal at the Inn’s farm-to-table restaurant with award-winning wine list and seasonal menu from Chef Ben Sutter.
+After a full day exploring Promised Land State Park, enjoy a meal at the Inn’s farm-to-table restaurant with award-winning wine list and a seasonal menu.
 Rooms book quickly.
 Call us at 570-226-2993 to make a reservation.

 Photo courtesy of Nicholas A. Tonelli